DanijelaMilanovic/Veritas/README.md

 - **Team Size:** 5 members
 - **My Role:** Project Manager, Software developer and Database Modeler

-## Features
+## Content

-The project includes the following key features and components:
+The project includes the following key of system:

 - **Documentation:** Detailed project documentation, including design, implementation, and usage guides, is available in the repository.
 This documentation helps in understanding the system.